Environmental Assessment Office

 The process for developing the application information requirements as follows:

 - The proponent prepares a draft;

 - EAO seeks feedback from the working group, First Nations and the public.
-Public input is obtained through posting the draft application information requirements on the ePic web site, issuing an RSS feed to interested parties, specifying a period and process for public written input, and directing the proponent to hold a public open house in one or more locations near the project; and
+Public input is obtained through posting the draft application information requirements in the EPIC Application, issuing an RSS feed to interested parties, specifying a period and process for public written input, and directing the proponent to hold a public open house in one or more locations near the project; and

 - EAO approves and formally issues the application information requirements document when it is satisfied that the document is complete and appropriate for the assessment to be undertaken.